maliciousintent/pingme/README.md

 pingme
 ======

-Ping websites and send warning e-mails where they're offline
+Ping websites and send warning e-mails when they're offline